dhanesharole/dhanesharole.github.io/_posts/2017-06-28-a-developers-guide-to-blockchain.md

 ### What is blockchain ?

-	- It is magic
-	- It is holy grail
+It is combination of following cryptogrphic algorithms
+	- Algo 1
+	- Algo 2